 The biggest increases in health care costs overall are in drug prices and if you drill down further the people paying the most are older people (women particularly) for drugs for cancer treatment, MS, diabetes, arthritis and depression.
 I have looked up the cost of the most common drugs and their prices (I included the $84,000 treatment for Hep 3 in my link just to give you a good laugh).

 Combine jaw-dropping drug prices with the fact that most older people take multiple medications and you have the biggest cause of bankruptcy in the U.S. even though a majority of those who declare bankruptcy because of medical bills do have health insurance.

 Given these prices and the even more expensive drugs in the pipeline, it seems worth the risk of forsaking a healthcare system ranked 37th in quality for one that is ranked 61st (Mexico).

 How much more expensive are drugs in the U.S?
 Researching the cost of the 115 commonly prescribed drugs, here are the approximate median monthly costs if you have coupons and purchase them at places like Target, Costco and Walgreen against what they cost in Mexico.

 Take a special look at the cancer drugs.
 While outrageous prices are not limited to specialty cancer treatments, an estimated 40% of people will be diagnosed with cancer in their lifetimes, or one-in-three.

-The good news is that cancer is no longer a death sentence but as many once-deadly diseases are treated as chronic diseases, some treatments could go into the hundreds of thousands of dollars.
+The good news is that cancer is no longer a death sentence, but as many once-deadly diseases are treated as chronic diseases, some treatments could go into the hundreds of thousands of dollars.